everx-labs/ton-labs-contracts/solidity/depool/README.md

 Any wallet can make a vesting stake into round and define a target participant address (beneficiary) who will own this stake.
 But not the whole stake is available to the beneficiary at once.
 Instead it is split into parts and the next part of stake becomes available to the beneficiary (is transformed into beneficiary's ordinary stake) at the end of the round that coincides with the end of the next withdrawal period.
 Rewards from vesting stake are always added to the beneficiary's ordinary stake.
 To withdraw these funds, beneficiary should use use one of the withdrawal functions.

 Please note, that the vesting stake is split into two equal parts by the DePool, to be used in both odd and even rounds, so to ensure DePool can participate in elections with just one vesting stake where validator wallet is beneficiary, the stake should exceed `validatorAssurance` *2.
 Similarly, to ensure any vesting stake is accepted, make sure it exceeds `minStake` *2.

+**Vesting for validator beneficiaries is subject to additional rules:** At the end of every withdrawal period, the part of the vesting stake to be released is divided proportionally into 2 parts - for rounds in this period when DePool successfully completed validation and received a reward (without slashing) and for rounds when DePool missed elections or was slashed.
+The portion of the stake corresponding to the successful rounds is sent to the validator, while the portion corresponding to the failed rounds is returned to the vesting stake owner.
+For example, if there were 100 rounds within the withdrawal period, and DePool successfully completed 80 of them, missed elections in 5 more and was slashed in the remaining 15, the validator will receive 80% of the unlocked part of the vesting stake, and the stake owner will get back 20% of it.

 Use the following command to make a vesting stake: